-- 20. (a) Nothing in this clause has reference to absence eccasioned by ill-health. - (b) In any daily newspaper office- - Every employee shall be entitled to and be allowed fourteen working days' (excluding Christmas Day and Good Friday) leave on full pay in respect of each completed period of twelve calendar months' service, of which fourteen working days, twelve such days at least shall be consecutive, during the continuance of this determinance of this determinance. mination. - (c) In other than a daily newspaper office (including a commercial printing office) - - Every employee shall be entitled to six working days' leave and eight public holidays on full pay in respect of each completed period of twelve calender months' service, such six working days' leave to be six consecutive working days or otherwise, as the employer and the employee may agree upon, and the eight public holidays to be either public or local holidays as the employer and the employee may agree upon. - (d) In this determination, "public holiday" means the day observed in the State as any of the following days:-New Year's Day, Good Friday, Easter Saturday, Easter Monday, Eight Hours Day (or Labour Day), Christmas Day, Boxing Day, Anniversary (or Foundation) Day (the 26th of January), King's Birthday, Anzac Day, together with such district or local holidays as may be observed in the district or place in which an employee works which an employee works. - (e) An employee, for his own purposes, and with the consent of the employer, may elect to take off an equivalent number of days in lieu of and substitution for one or more of the public holidays to which this clause entitles him. - (f) The period of twelve or six (as the case may be) consecutive working days prescribed in sub-clauses (b) and (c) herein shall include public holidays occurring within the period, but shall not include Sunday occurring within the period, or Good Friday or Christmas Day. - (g) Leave shall be taken at such time as the employer deems convenient, but within three months of such holidays becoming due.
+- employee may agree upon.

+(d) In this determination, "public holiday" means the day observed in the State as any of the following days:-New Year's Day, Good Friday, Easter Saturday, Easter Monday, Eight Hours Day (or Labour Day), Christmas Day, Boxing Day, Australia Day, King's Birthday, Anzac Day, together with such district or local holidays as may be observed in the district or place in which an employee works. - (e) An employee, for his own purposes, and with the consent of the employer, may elect to take off an equivalent number of days in lieu of and substitution for one or more of the public holidays to which this clause entitles him. - (f) The period of twelve or six (as the case may be) consecutive working days prescribed in sub-clauses (b) and (c) herein shall include public holidays occurring within the period, but shall not include Sunday occurring within the period, or Good Friday or Christmas Day. - (g) Leave shall be taken at such time as the employer deems convenient, but within three months of such holidays becoming due.
 The employer may, at his option, allow an employee to take such annual leave before the completion of such twelve calendar months' service.
-An employee shall be given at least two weeks' notice of the commencing date on which he will be required to take his leave. - (h) If the employment shall be terminated after any annual leave shall become due, and the annual leave not have been taken, the employee shall be entitled to the payment of two weeks' wages in lieu thereof, the wages to be calculated as from the date when the leave accrued due. - (i) If during any twelve months of his service the employ-(i) If during any twelve months of his service the employ-ment of an employee who has been employed for more than three calendar months is terminated, such employee shall be paid the proportion of two weeks' wages which the period of employment bears to twelve calendar months.
-For the purpose of this clause, "the period of employment" shall mean the period commencing with his first employment; or upon the expiration of any twelve months of his employment.
-Any expiration of any tweive months of his employment.
-Any employee, other than a casual employee, whose period of employment when terminated is less than thirteen weeks, shall have a day's pay granted to him for any holiday, worked by him falling within the period of employment unless a day's leave in lieu thereof has been given. - (j) The wages payable to a piece-worker under this clause shall be the wages fixed for a machine compositor on time- - (k) An employer shall not terminate the employment of a weekly employee for the purpose of evading payment for the holidays prescribed by this determination. - holidays prescribed by this determination.
+An employee shall be given at least two weeks' notice of the commencing date on which he will be required to take his leave.

+(h) If the employment shall be terminated after any annual leave shall become due, and the annual leave not have been taken, the employee shall be entitled to the payment of two weeks' wages in lieu thereof, the wages to be calculated as of the date when the leave accrued due.

+(i) If during any twelve months of his service the employment of an employee who has been employed for more than three calendar months is terminated, such employee shall be paid the proportion of fourteen days wages which the period of the proportion of the prop employment bears to twelve calendar months.
+For the purpose of this clause, "the period of employment" shall mean the period commencing with his first employment, or upon the expiration of any twelve months of his employment.
+Any employee, other than a casual employee, whose period of employment when terminated is less than thirteen weeks, shall have a constant of the property of the property of the period of the property of the period of the per have a day's pay granted to him for any holiday, worked by him falling within the period of employment unless a day's leave in lieu thereof has been given.

+(j) The wages payable to a piece-worker under this clause shall be the wages fixed for a machine compositor on timeshall be the wages fixed for a machine compositor on timework.

+(k) An employer shall not terminate the employment of a weekly employee for the purpose of evading payment for the holidays prescribed by this determination.